Thani Oruvan: Critical response

+The film opened to critical acclaim, with praise for the direction, screenplay, storyline, pacing and the performances of Ravi Mohan and Thambi Ramaiah but especially Aravind Swamy.
 The Times of India rated the film 4 out of 5 and wrote "Thani Oruvan is a bit too long [..]
 And even though it is a plot-driven film, the film gives us well-rounded characters, who lend the slightly far-fetched story plausibility".
-IndiaGlitz rated the film 4 out of 5 and called it a "must watch for any true movie lover".
 Baradwaj Rangan of The Hindu wrote, "Thani Oruvan makes the most of the sustained cat-and-mouse game between Mithran and Siddharth.
 The authors (Subha), are credited as co-writers, and this is the first time their pulp sensibility really shines through", calling it "a pretty, smart pulpy thriller".
-Behindwoods rated the film 3.25 out of 5 and stated "Raja delivers a commercial entertainer with all its necessary elements in an intelligent manner and in an engaging fashion".
 Rediff stated "Thoughtfully etched-out characters add depth and intensity to the narration, while great music and impressive cinematography enhance the overall experience".
-Sify wrote, "Powered by a staggering performance from Jayam Ravi and Arvind Swamy, director Mohan Raja does a good job of creating a taut, intelligent, and deliciously twisted action drama that delivers so much more than your average thriller...what makes Thani Oruvan, an enjoyable watch is its, original screenplay, the smart presentation and excellent characterisation".
+Sify wrote, "Powered by a staggering performance from Ravi Mohan and Arvind Swamy, director Mohan Raja does a good job of creating a taut, intelligent, and deliciously twisted action drama that delivers so much more than your average thriller...what makes Thani Oruvan, an enjoyable watch is its, original screenplay, the smart presentation and excellent characterisation".
 Deccan Chronicle gave it 3.5 stars and wrote, "With the use of technology, an emphasis on slyness and mind over matter, director M. Raja and his team have crafted a film that is sure to keep you at the edge of your seat while entertaining you thoroughly in the process".
 IBN Live rated the film 3.5 out of 5 and wrote "The film stands on one and a half legs because Siddharth Abhimanyu will rank among the best villains whereas Mithran IPS will miss the mark in the heroes section by a large margin, Nayanthara is deliciously comfortable in her role as Mahima".
 The core idea of implanting GPS and transmitter was reported to be based on the 2010 Korean movie I Saw The Devil.

 Accolades

 Sequel

-In July 2019, Jayam Ravi and director Mohan Raja, planned for the film's sequel, which was expected to start rolling in 2021.
+In July 2019, Ravi Mohan and director Mohan Raja, planned for the film's sequel, which was expected to start rolling in 2021.